Images of analytic map germs, and singular fibrations: The case of map germs and

-Reciprocally, if $p=q$ we first look to the case of a one-term expansion $v= a_1 t^p$.
-Then all points $t$ are solutions of this equation, and consequently the corresponding critical value set contributes with a real half-line in $f\bar g (\Sing f\bar g)$, as $C$ is a line different from the coordinate axes by the assumption $a_1\not= 0$.
+Reciprocally, if $p=q$ we first look at the case of a one-term expansion $v= a_1 t^p$.
+Then all points $t$ are solutions of equation \eqref{eq:singbar}, and consequently the corresponding critical value set contributes with a real half-line in $f\bar g (\Sing f\bar g)$, as $C$ is a line different from the coordinate axes by the assumption $a_1\not= 0$.